joinpursuit/AC_4_Web/bridge/lessons/07_arrays_i.md

 // arr will be ['hello', 'world']
 ```

-If we provide an empty space as an argument to `split`, we will get an array with as many elements as there are characters in the string.
+If we provide an empty string as an argument to `split`, we will get an array with as many elements as there are characters in the string.

 ```js
 var str = 'hello'